roshiajin-kunai/sakkamade.github.io/_posts/2021-02-02-autodoll-extra-2.md

 With a serious bearing, Lydia cast a look over surroundings.
-However, a  mere noise leaves being rubbed by the wind, and a voice of the wind enter the auditory sensor of Yuuyami.
+However,  mere noise of a leaves being rubbed by the wind, and of a wind enter the auditory sensor of Yuuyami.

 "A voice..." says Lydia.
 "What is it?
 Not ears, but in consciousness..."

 At the halfway of the phrase, Lydia, _woosh_, suddenly lost consciousness and collapsed.
-However, Yuuyami caught Lydia, afore she could  kiss the ground.
+However, Yuuyami caught Lydia afore she could  kiss the ground.

 "Lydia?
 What's wrong?
 Lydia?"